JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 JR: so i am starting with a cube :)

-NS: let take the steps which is essential for building
+NS: let's look at the steps which are essential for building:

-1) do the model you like
+1. do the model you like
-2) Do the UV unwrapping and the UV mapping
+2. Do the UV unwrapping and the UV mapping
-3) Setup textures
+3. Setup textures

 So before you go to texturing
-you need to have a defined UV map is not you build should be in a uniform colour should be
+you need to have a defined UV map.
+IF not you build would be in a uniform colour
-Did you make unwrap of the model ?
+Did you make an unwrapping of the model ?

 JR: no, how do i do that?
 JR: i thought i should start by making a material for it?